tleysh/LGCATuringPatterns/README.md

 LinearStabilityAnalysis.jl - Provides the dispersion relation of a given map using the steady states found using SteadyStateFinder.jl

 GridPlotter.jl - A script that plots the 3 trial simulations, the dispersion relation (using the first steady state if more than one) and the powerspectrum (using 100 trials) for a given map.

+Above provides the ability to perform examples, the full data sets produced by these modules are available on request.